Lake Sonoma is located in the coastal foothills and is surrounded by the wine country of Sonoma County.

 We are so confident in this lake’s largemouth bass potential, we’ve included it among the Best Largemouth Bass Fishing Lakes in Northern California.

-Smallmouth bass are well established and offer some reliable and often spectacular action.
+Smallmouth bass are common in the Russian River and also are well established here in the reservoir, where they usually offer some reliable and occasionally spectacular action.

 When the largemouth bite slows, take your baits a little deeper and target the rockier areas within sight of the bridge.